I.B.

 - the Telecommand Decoder Shell Software User Manual.

-It has been demonstrated running on processors from Hewlett Packard, Intel,
+It has been demonstrated running on processors from HP, Intel, Motorola, Silicon Graphics, Sun and many others.

-The code has been compiled by at least six independent ANSI C
+The code has been compiled by several independent ANSI C

 compilers and the demonstration program produces identical results